rockettheme/docs/Docs/wordpress/themes/vermilion/demo.md

 Here is a list of particles that are available in Vermilion, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Vermilion Theme > Front Page > Layout.
+>> All Home Particles can be edited via Vermilion Theme > Home > Layout.

 * Theme Particles
     * [Showcase](particle_showcase.md)